Thursday, January 03, 2008

 TEN BEST DVDs of 2007

 1. THE HOLY MOUNTAIN (1972) - dir: Alejandro Jodorowsky. -- All the rest of this boxed set really does is show you the genius Jodorowsky's progress towards this amazing film.
 EL TOPO was the original midnight classic, but it looks like just a dry run compared to the wild LSD-saturated brilliance of HOLY MOUNTAIN.
 Basically a surrealist exercise centering around a hippie thief who gets mistaken for Jesus and eventually comes into contact with a really out-there sorcerer who takes him on a journey to said mountain, it's pointless to describe the plot further.
 Sometimes the sophomoric "penis and vagina" symbolism gets old, but regardless, wade it through and eventually you'll want to wade into his even earlier, cruder works.
-But if you want to be frugal, you really could netflix the others; HOLY MOUNTAIN however is a must own, if only for the beautiful flower entrails and war toys.
+But if you want to be frugal, you really could Netflix the others; HOLY MOUNTAIN however is a must own, if only for the beautiful flower entrails and war toys.
 If I'd seen it 20 years ago I'd be a different person now.
 It was worth the wait though, as I'm sure it never looked better than it does projected on my groovy canvas screen.
 No matter how many times I see it over the coming years, I can't imagine THE HOLY MOUNTAIN ever getting boring.

-2. The THREE-PENNY OPERA (1929) Dir. - G.W.
-Pabst. (pictured above) If ever there were a time and place where decadence truly reigned supreme, it would be post-WW1, pre-WW2 Berlin.
+2. The 3 PENNY OPERA (1929) Dir. - G.W.
+Pabst.
+If ever there were a time and place where decadence truly reigned supreme, it would be post-WWI, pre-WWII Berlin.
 And here we have a great cross section of German filmwerkers and actors all seething with that mix of Teutonic health, righteous arrogance and truly decadent relish for vice, corruption and pleasures of the flesh, all tempered with Bertolt Brecht's acidic worldview.
 There's a feeling of revolution and dehumanization under the heel of industry like all good expressionist works of the period, but Brecht (and Pabst who later had to wrest control of the screenplay) also keeps the existential derring-do and free-spiritedness of John Gay's original.
 It's the sort of winking gallows humor and anarchic good spirit that would live on through the Marx Bros, the Goon Show, John Lennon and Richard Lester - and hence there's music, lots of great music from Kurt Weil: "Mack the Knife" of course plays uber alles but the highlight is Lotte Lenya singing "Pirate Jenny."

 3. THE LADY VANISHES (1938) Dir.
 Alfred Hithcock